MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-tenant-people-search.md

 ## Overview

-The Private Preview program is designed to offer select customers the opportunity to try out the multi-tenant people search feature, validate the scenario, and provide feedback to the product development team.
-The purpose of this document is to give an overview of the feature, define use cases we currently support as part of the preview, feature roadmap and provide instructions on how you can configure this feature and test it.
+The Private Preview program is designed to offer select customers the opportunity to try out the multi-tenant people search feature.
+You can then validate the scenario and provide feedback to the product development team.
+The purpose of this article is to:

+- Give an overview of the feature.
+- Define use cases that we currently support as part of the preview.
+- Provide instructions on how you can configure this feature and test it.

 ## Feature Overview